silexphp/Silex/doc/providers/twig.rst

 * **twig**: The ``Twig_Environment`` instance.
 The main way of interacting with Twig.

-* **twig.configure**: :doc:`Protected closure </services#protected-closures>`
-  that takes the Twig environment as an argument.
-You can use it to add more custom globals.

 * **twig.loader**: The loader for Twig templates which uses the ``twig.path`` and the ``twig.templates`` options.
 You can also replace the loader completely.